 “My cousin, Les Bailey, has two old Internationals for sale.
 Let me give him a ring.”

 It didn’t take long on the phone.
-One of the things about all the old timers I’ve seen in action is that they never spend a lot of time on the telephone, and they never introduce themselves.
-They also usually get their wives to place the call, passing the receiver over the their husbands when the other person is on the line.
+One of the things about all the old timers I’ve seen in action here is that they never spend a lot of time on the telephone.
+And when they do make a call, they never introduce themselves to the person at the other end.
+Whenever possible an old timer will get his wife to place the call, passing the receiver over the their husbands when the other person is on the line.
 Ivan’s wife Dorothy was dead by now, so he had to endure the hardship of making his own phone call.
-Here’s the wording of the call:
+Here’s the wording of the call, beginning at the beginning:

 “You still got those old tractors for sale?”
 Pause, then Ivan hung up.
 That was it.